 Tips for Having a Safe & Fun Easter with Your Pets

-With Easter just around the corner, we start planning holiday meals, baking and looking forward to celebrating the holidays with family and friends, so now it’s the perfect time to make sure that we take our pets and their safety into consideration and plan accordingly so everyone in your family can be safe and enjoy the holidays.
+With Easter just around the corner, we start planning holiday meals, baking and looking forward to celebrating the holidays with family and friends.
+Now it’s the perfect time to make sure that we take our pets and their safety into consideration.
+A little planning ensures everyone in your family can be safe and enjoy the holidays.

-Here are a few safety tips to make sure your pets can be safe and have fun during Easter.
+Safety tips to make sure your pets can be safe and have fun during Easter

-- Easter chocolate is very dangerous for your dog, the darker the chocolate the more toxic for your pet.
-Please make sure that all of the chocolate eggs and bunnies are not reachable by your dog.
+- Easter chocolate is dangerous for your dog.
+Dark chocolate is more toxic than milk chocolate.
+Make sure that all chocolate eggs and bunnies are kept away from your dog.

-- It is a great idea to include your dog in an Easter egg hunt, please plan accordingly, put your dog treats in one specific color eggs, or buy metallic color eggs, so you know which ones are filled with the candy for children and which ones are for your dog.
-Fill the eggs with treats that have a strong smell, like freeze-dried liver, so your dog can follow his nose and find his treasures.
+- It is a great idea to include your dog in an Easter egg hunt.
+Put dog treats in eggs that are different colors from those filled for your kids.
+Fill the plastic eggs with treats that have a strong smell, like freeze-dried liver, so your dog can follow his nose and find his treasures.

-- If you are planning on having your family and friends over for Easter it is a good idea to feed your dog prior to everyone arrival, with full belly he won’t be so tempted to beg for food from your guests.
-People unknowingly may feed him food that’s not good for him and will make him sick.
+- If you are planning on having your family and friends over for Easter it is a good idea to feed your dog prior to everyone arriving.
+Having a full belly should reduce his desire to beg for food from your guests.
+You should avoid having guests feed him food that will make him sick.

-- Some of the spring plants like many different species of lilies are highly toxic to cats if you see your cat licking the flowers take them to the vet immediately, the sooner you get there the better chance you have of saving their life.
-The vet can induce vomiting and give activated charcoal to bind poisons in the gut and will most likely start IV fluids to flush the kidneys.
+- Some spring plants like lilies are highly toxic to cats.
+If you see your cat licking the flowers, seek medical attention immediately.
+The vet can induce vomiting and give activated charcoal to bind poisons in the gut.
+Kitty will most likely need IV fluids to flush the kidneys.

-If you want to treat your pets for Easter, bake them some special treats, like liver or peanut butter cookies.
-You can find a simple, healthy recipes online and if you are making Easter treats for the children, you can use the same cookie cutters to make their treats even more special and festive looking.
+Bake your pet some special treats, like liver or peanut butter cookies or carrot cake, so they can enjoy the Easter celebration too.
+You can use Easter cookie cutters to make their treats even more special and festive looking.

-Now that you, your family and animals are properly prepared for Easter visitors, have a great celebration, enjoy your family and friend, human as well as canine.
+Now that you, your family and animals are properly prepared for Easter visitors, have a great celebration, enjoy your family and friends, human as well as feline and canine.

 Mira Alicki is a jewelry designer and goldsmith for the past 22 years.
 Her passion for animals led her to create her own line of jewelry and online store to benefit charities.
 40% of each purchase is donated back to the animal community.
 You can find Mira on Twitter (@FIMHjewelry) or at www.ForeverInMyHeartJewelry.com.